internet-sicherheit/eco-blockchain-governance/technical/0006-node-software-requirements/README.md

 ## Rationale and alternatives

-Provide software requirements is an expected practice for operating software systems.
+Providing software requirements is an expected practice for operating software systems.
 While it might be technically possible to operate a blockchain network without specifying software requirements, it might be challenging to offer it in a business context while guaranteeing certain SLAs.

 ## Prior art

 The [Sovrin Governance Framework](https://sovrin.org/library/sovrin-governance-framework/) defines software requirements to a certain degree as part of the [Steward Technical and Orgnaizatoinal Policies](https://sovrin.org/wp-content/uploads/Steward-Technical-and-Organizational-Policies-V2.pdf).

+[bloxberg]() provides some rough requirements as part of the [bloxbergValidatorSetup installation instructions](https://github.com/bloxberg-org/bloxbergValidatorSetup).
+However, this is mostly targeted at helping the operator getting the node up and running and is not concerning network stability.

 ## Unresolved questions